joro75/Domoticz-Toyota-Plugin/README.md

 * Retrieve actual mileage
 * Retrieve actual fuel level percentage
 * Shows the distance between the car and home
+* Shows the locked / unlocked state of the car

 ## Dependencies
 This plugin uses the 'mytoyota' library to communicatie with the Toyota